mwestphalen/incremental-game/README.md

 Since this project is not being hosted in any server, it requires the user to download the files and launch it in their local machine following these steps:

 1. Clone the repository to your local machine.
+2. Navigate to the project directory.
-2. Open `index.html` in a web browser to start the game.
+3. Open `index.html` in a web browser to start the game.

 ### Usage